Quezler/glutenfree/mods_2.0/050_quality-condenser/README.md

 The quality condenser is roughly similar, set a target quality (or leave it uncapped), then all the items inside will slowly combine and upgrade to the next quality tier over time.

+A honorable mention to the [Augmentor](https://mods.factorio.com/mod/augmentor) mod by [khoanguyen0497](https://mods.factorio.com/user/khoanguyen0497), that mod released whilst this mod was still being developed over the span of a month with similar functionality, notable differences are that mine does not require taking the item out and back in, and its not data stage based.

 ### Functionality

 It is similar to the recycler, but it returns the item itself instead of their ingredients,